 The filter “will this help me win IRONMAN Canada” was replaced by “what will this do to my marriage.”

-During the COVID-19 pandemic, you’ve been putting more regular posts out and there are a lot of great anecdotes for those of us who are parents and dealing with similar situations to your own.
+During the COVID-19 pandemic, you were putting out regular posts and there are a lot of great anecdotes for those of us who are parents and dealing with similar situations to your own.
 Can you summarise your top 4 recommendations for parenting during lockdown?

 1. Have a written schedule